History of immigration to Canada: Third wave (1890–1920) and fourth wave (1940s–1960s)

 The government promoted cheap wheat lands in the Prairies in 1898.

 The third wave of immigration to Canada came mostly from Continental Europe and peaked prior to World War I, between 1911 and 1913 (over 400,000 in 1912), many from Eastern or Southern Europe.
 The fourth wave came from Europe after the World War II and peaked at 282,000 in 1957.
 Many were from Italy and Portugal.
+Deeply entrenched antisemitism in Canada, particularly in Quebec, was evident in the country's exceptionally restrictive record in accepting Jewish refugees from Nazism between 1933 and 1945.
 Pier 21, in Halifax, Nova Scotia, was an influential port for European immigration and received 471,940 Italians between 1928 until it ceased operations in 1971.
 That made Italians the third largest ethnic group to immigrate to Canada during the time period.
 Together, they made Canada a more multiethnic country with substantial non-British or non-French European elements.
 For example, Ukrainian Canadians accounted for the largest Ukrainian population outside Ukraine and Russia.
 The Church of England took up the role of introducing British values to farmers newly arrived on the prairies, but in practice, the migrants mostly clung to their traditional religious affiliations.

 Periods of low immigration have also occurred.
 International movement was very difficult during the world wars, and there was a lack of jobs during the Great Depression in Canada.

 Canadianization was a high priority for new arrivals lacking a British cultural background.
 Immigrants from Britain were given highest priority.
 There was no special effort to attract francophone immigrants.
 In terms of economic opportunity, Canada was most attractive to farmers headed to the Prairies, who typically came from Eastern and Central Europe.
 Immigrants from Britain preferred urban life.